 - A solid and growing resale market

-If bought at retail, most current models offer positive appreciation within 1–3 years.
-With limited releases and Rolex’s strict distribution, demand regularly exceeds supply—making it a watch that not only tells time but holds value over time.
+If you buy at retail, most current models offer positive appreciation within one to three years.
+With limited releases and Rolex’s strict distribution keeping supply tight, demand consistently outpaces availability, making this a watch that not only tells time but holds value over the long run.

 Omega Seamaster Diver 300M

 The Omega Seamaster Diver 300M has earned its place as one of the most recognizable and respected dive watches in the luxury segment.
-Introduced in 1993, it combined serious diving functionality with elegant styling—and gained massive global exposure thanks to its connection with the James Bond film franchise.
+Introduced in 1993, it paired serious diving functionality with elegant styling, then gained massive global exposure through its connection with the James Bond film franchise.

-While the Seamaster name dates back to 1948, the Diver 300M version brought a modern twist in the early ’90s.
-It was Omega’s answer to Rolex’s dominance in the dive category, offering a helium escape valve, wave-patterned dial, and unique skeleton hands.
-Over the years, Omega has refined the design, added ceramic bezels, and upgraded the movement—making the modern Diver 300M both highly functional and highly collectible.
+While the Seamaster name dates back to 1948, the Diver 300M brought a modern edge in the early nineties.
+It was Omega’s answer to Rolex’s dominance in the dive category, offering a helium escape valve, a wave-patterned dial, and distinctive skeleton hands.
+Over the years Omega refined the design, added ceramic bezels, and upgraded the movement, turning the modern Diver 300M into something both highly functional and highly collectible.

 Key Features